PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 - **Battle System Simulation**:
   - Testing battle system:
+    - We can add a certain hazard during battle test.
     - Monster stats can be auto-generated depending on the player's stats.
     - We can start the simulation where the player has already lost HPs.
   - Viewing Results: Show information about the simulation fight (average damage dealt to enemies, number of turns until the end of the fight, etc...) to the user.
-    - The results shows data about the fight like the numbers of turns, the damages dealt per characters, and a resumee of all actions performed by each characters per turn.
+    - The results shows data regarding the fight like the numbers of turns, the damages dealt per characters, and a resume of all actions performed by each characters per turn.
     - The results also display a ratio of how well each characters performed, depending on the damages they dealt and received.

 #### 4.3.2.
 Character Creation: